ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 18 	 1
 19 	 13
 ```
 Now we can start to see what we're looking at.
 The first byte of offset 12, and all of offsets 13, 14 and 15 contain 12 ASCII values for the letter 'A' (`0x41`).
 Offset 16 has the value 3 in it, 17 has 2, and 18 has 1.
 These are the variables from our code!
 Our `s`, `a`, `b` and `c`.
 These are values off the stack!
+If we don't specify arguments for our `printf` format string, `printf` will take values from the current stack pointer, and continue down the stack to satisfy subsequent requests.

 As a side note, I built this executable as 32-bit so it shows things a bit more clearly than a 64-bit executable.
-Below is the output from a 32-bit and 64-bit executables showing hexadecimal integers (%x) and pointers (%p) to clarify.
+Below is the output from a 32-bit and 64-bit executables showing hexadecimal integers (`%x`) and pointers (`%p`) to clarify.
 It shows the relevant offsets only, which have shifted from above with the addition of more local variables to handle the %p output, and also change between the 64-bit and 32-bit executables:

 |            | 32-bit |         |            | 64-bit |        |
 | :-------:  | ------ | ------- | -----      | ------ | ------ |